MarvinJWendt/testza/README.md

 deterministic test.
 You should use this in the init() method of the package, which contains your tests.

+> This setting can also be set by the command line flag --testza.seed.

 Example:

     init() {